kubeflow/website/content/docs/started/getting-started-gke.md

     makes it easy to securely connect to Jupyter and other web apps running as part of Kubeflow.
   * Basic auth service supports simple username/password access to your Kubeflow.
 It is an alternative to Cloud IAP service.
+We recommend IAP for production and enterprise workloads.
+Consider basic auth **ONLY** when trying to test out Kubeflow and use it **WITHOUT** sensitive data.
   * [Stackdriver](https://cloud.google.com/logging/docs/) makes it easy to
     persist logs to aid in debugging and troubleshooting
   * You can use GPUs and [TPUs](https://cloud.google.com/tpu/) to accelerate